wendyverdonk93/docs/content/api/partners/create-a-merchant-account.md

 {{< description >}}
 ## Create a merchant account

+__Please note: This API call currently only works in a 'Live' environment.
+The functioning of this API call in the 'Test' environment will follow.__

+If you have any questions, please contact <integration@multisafepay.com>

 | Parameter                   | Type      | Description                                                                                |
 |-----------------------------|-----------|--------------------------------------------------------------------------------------------|
 | product                     | string    | Select the desired MultiSafepay subscription: Connect 300, Connect 1000 or FastCheckout.    |